After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 So, avoid foods such as chewing gums, caramel, or toffee.

 Foods apply pressure on your teeth and spacers that cause pain and discomfort.

 So, while eating, you should chew food slowly.
 You need to do that more with solid foods.

 Chewing fast or biting hard can cause more discomfort.

 4. Cut the food into pieces.

 To make the chewing process easy, take small bites.
 If you still want to eat solid foods, you must cut them into pieces and chew gently.

-Foods like apple, pizza, or burger make you open mouth wide before taking a bite.
+Foods like apples, pizzas, or burgers make you open your mouth wide before taking a bite.

 This may cause discomfort when you wear spacers.
 Take a small bite and help your teeth.

 Problems may occur when you eat meat or chicken.